Mitigating Circumstances Guidance

-Mitigating circumstances are normally exceptional, short term, unforeseen and unpreventable events that may have a significantly disruptive effect on your ability to study.
-These events are over and above the course of everyday life, and normally outside of your control, and may affect your ability to attend lectures, prepare for seminars, complete coursework, revise for and attend examinations.
+Mitigating circumstances are normally exceptional, short term, unforeseen and unpreventable events that may have a significantly disruptive effect on your ability to revise for and take assessments.
+They are events that happen over and above the course of everyday life, and normally outside your control – for example, illness, or serious personal circumstances such as bereavement.
+If you experience circumstances that affect your ability to complete assessments, then you can make an application for mitigation.

 How should I apply for mitigating circumstances?

 You can apply for Mitigating Circumstances (for either a coursework extension or additional consideration) by completing the online application form.

 Who should I contact if I need help or support?

 We encourage you to contact the Student Support team in your parent school at any time if you need help or support.
 Please see the list of email addresses:

 - School of Fine Art, History of Art and Cultural Studies: firstname.lastname@example.org

 - School of History and Institute for Medieval Studies: email@example.com

 - School of Languages, Cultures and Societies: firstname.lastname@example.org